 I use a filtered clover honey in this recipe, but you can use any honey that you love.
 I would stick with clover honey or orange blossom honey in this recipe so that the flavors don't compete with each other.
 While you can use raw honey in this recipe, make sure you have sampled it and the flavors aren't too florally or may not like the way it works with the mustard.

 There really isn't a substitute for the honey in this recipe; however, you could try to use a honey flavor and swerve heated into a syrup if you wanted to make a low sugar/low carb version.
-You will probably need to use a little xanthan gum -- probably about ¼ tsp mixed into a little oil or butter and added to the honey mustard sauce.
+You will probably need to use a little xanthan gum -- probably about ¼ teaspoon mixed into a little oil or butter and added to the honey mustard sauce.
 Also, be sure to allow the honey flavor and sugar substitute to cool completely before adding in the other ingredients.

 I've used a variety of mustards in this recipe and was pleased with each one that I tried.
 I used Gulden's spicy brown mustard in the final recipe, but have also used a Great Value spicy mustard and a dijon mustard in test batches and they all work great.
 In a pinch, you can use yellow mustard, but the flavor will be different.